March 23, 2026 · ZETUP Team

 Q: How much should I budget for my first year including employees?
 A: For a standard mainland LLC with 5 employees: approximately AED 45,000–75,000 in Year 1 (formation + office + 5 employee visas + establishment card).
 Ongoing PRO services would be additional.

 Q: Is the corporate tax registration mandatory?
 A: Yes.
-All mainland companies must register for UAE Corporate Tax with the Federal Tax Authority, regardless of revenue.
+Nearly all mainland companies — every taxable juridical person, with only specifically exempt persons excluded — must register for UAE Corporate Tax with the Federal Tax Authority, regardless of revenue.
 Registration is free.
 Companies with revenue under AED 3 million can claim Small Business Relief through December 2026, treating taxable income as zero.

 Q: What is the difference between formation cost and PRO service cost?
 A: Formation is a one-time cost to establish your company and obtain the trade licence.
 PRO services are ongoing monthly costs for government liaison, visa processing, licence renewals, and compliance management after formation.
 They are separate services, though many companies engage the same provider for both.